MinaDawood/node-notifications/README.md

-# i didnt know what type of devide should i target (Iphone or andriod) so i made two end points for both

-# Swvl Notification API
+# Swvl Notifications API.

 - API for sending sms to single user or gruop of users and sending push notification to single user or group of users

 ## Quick Overview

-- This API has 4 endponts
+- This API has 4 endponts.
-  1- For Send SMS to single user.
+  1. For Send SMS to single user.
-  2- For Send SMS to group of users.
+  2. For Send SMS to group of users.
-  3- For Send push notification to single user.
+  3. For Send push notification to single user.
-  4- For Send push notification to group of users.
+  4. For Send push notification to group of users.

 ## Quick Start